Ban Robert Kraft From NFL, Letter From Anti-Trafficking Organization Urges

 — NBC Sports Boston (@NBCSBoston) March 19, 2019

 Several individual activists also signed the letter.
-However, it’s far from a consensus opinion among activists that prohibition of prostitution is the best way to deal with the problem of sex trafficking, with some also questioning the conventional wisdom that each year’s Super Bowl is a unique hotbed of sex trafficking, per CNN.
+However, the belief among some activists that prohibition of prostitution is the best way to deal with the problem of sex trafficking is far from a consensus opinion.
+Some activists also question the conventional wisdom that each year’s Super Bowl is a unique hotbed of sex trafficking, per CNN.

 According to Variety, the NCOSE is considering making a similar request of The Overwatch League, in which Kraft owns a team called the Boston Uprising.
-Kraft also owns the New England Revolution, a team in Major League Soccer.
+Kraft also owns the New England Revolution, a Major League Soccer team.

-Meanwhile, Tuesday, NBC Sports Boston reported that prosecutors have offered to drop charges against Kraft and other defendants, if they admit that they would have been found guilty at trial.
+On Tuesday, NBC Sports Boston reported that prosecutors have offered to drop charges against Kraft and other defendants — if they admit that they would have been found guilty at trial.